Here are some of the Frequently Asked Questions we have been asked...if you have any questions, please let us know...we would be happy to help.

 Q. Do you offer extracurricular activities?

 A: Yes, we offer a range of extracurricular activities.
-We offer Lego League and Soccer in the fall.
-In the winter, we offer both Girls and Boys Basketball.
+We offer Soccer in the fall and in the winter Girls and Boys Basketball.

 Q. Do you offer an extended day program?